 Don’t be afraid to add rows, pages, and months as needed.
 Make this spreadsheet work for you!

-Don’t forget to download your FREE copy of my Due Date Spreadsheet here before you go, or click here to view it in Google Docs.
+Don’t forget to download your totally free copy of my Due Date Spreadsheet here before you go, or click here to view it in Google Docs.

 How to Use Your Spreadsheet: